drfailov/DRM_Watch_v2/README.md

 ### Watchface screen
 Screen with watchface.
 Watchfaces is only screen with deep sleep, so device can run for a long time if in watchface mode.
 Sleep depends on watchface sleep mode.
+When battery is low, 1 frame in 8s sleep is used for any watchface.
 Most watcfaces draws 1 frame and sleeps 8 seconds.
 - To enter main menu, press <b>up</b> button once.
 - To force reboot watch, hold <b>up</b> button for 3 seconds.